amirjimdaniels/CoderProductivityChecker/README.md

 7. Implementing caching or other optimization techniques to speed up the data retrieval process.

+Upkeep of program and Simplification for non-devs:

+To ensure accuracy of data over time, it is important to regularly update the data and to account for changes to the data schema.
+The PyGitHub API can be used to retrieve the most up-to-date data, and versioning can be used to account for changes to the API.

+In addition, data cleaning and validation can be performed to ensure that the data is consistent and accurate.
+This could involve removing duplicate entries, verifying that the data is in the expected format, and checking for outliers.

+What you can do to make the output usable by an audience of non-technical consumers:

+To make the output usable by non-technical consumers, the data should be presented in a clear and concise manner.
+This could involve using charts or graphs to visualize the data, or presenting the data in a table with clear headings and descriptions.

+It is also important to provide context for the data, such as explaining what each metric represents and how it relates to developer productivity.

 How I Approached the Problem:

 I started by reviewing the requirements and identifying the key metrics that I would need to retrieve from the GitHub API.
-I then researched the PyGitHub package and familiarized myself with its capabilities.
+I then researched the PyGitHub package and familiarized myself with its capabilitie
+Upkeep of program and Simplification for non-devs:
+To ensure accuracy of data over time, it is important to regularly update the data and to account for changes to the data schema.
+The PyGitHub API can be used to retrieve the most up-to-date data, and versioning can be used to account for changes to the API.

+In addition, data cleaning and validation can be performed to ensure that the data is consistent and accurate.
+This could involve removing duplicate entries, verifying that the data is in the expected format, and checking for outliers.

+What you can do to make the output usable by an audience of non-technical consumers:

+To make the output usable by non-technical consumers, the data should be presented in a clear and concise manner.
+This could involve using charts or graphs to visualize the data, or presenting the data in a table with clear headings and descriptions.

+It is also important to provide context for the data, such as explaining what each metric represents and how it relates to developer productivity.
 Initially, I planned to retrieve all the required data using the get_contributors_stats() method provided by PyGitHub.
 However, I soon realized that this method only provides high-level statistics for the entire repository, rather than detailed metrics for individual developers.

 As a result, I pivoted my approach and decided to retrieve the required data by making calls to the GitHub API using PyGitHub's get_user() and get_repo() methods.
 This allowed me to retrieve more detailed metrics for individual developers, which could then be aggregated and presented in a more meaningful way.